Nogg-aholic/NogsResearch/README.md

 the more you'll be able to take advantage of the research-time-shortening feature.

 The HUB and MAM queueing functionality are available immediately upon installing the mod.

-You can queue milestones or nodes by dragging them into the queue, and they can be reordered the same way.
+You can **queue milestones or nodes by dragging and dropping them into the queue** via their pointing-hand-icon handles, and they can be reordered the same way.

 ### Researchers